athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 ## 7. Post-Investment Support

+*(This entire section probably massively overestimates how much influence I have and how often my portfolio founders even think of me.)*

 I tell founders: "I try to help if I can, and get out of the way if I can't."
 So far this seems to be working okay.
 Pretty much every single founder I've invested in has reached out to me at some point to go deep into a particular problem they're facing, and the range of problems is wide.

 On average I spend 2-3 hours with each of my portfolio companies every 2-3 months.
 The topics which come up most often are go-to-market, narrative creation, recruiting and team structure, and financing strategy.
 [2]